Kayla Day: Professional

-2016-2017: First title, major & Premier-level debut
+2016-2018: Turned pro, first title, major & Premier debuts

-Day made her WTA Tour debut at the Connecticut Open in New Haven, after reaching the main draw as a lucky loser, having defeated Naomi Broady and Kirsten Flipkens along the way.
-The following week, she played in her first career Grand Slam at the US Open, and won her first match against compatriot Madison Brengle.
+Day made her WTA Tour debut at the 2016 Connecticut Open in New Haven, after reaching the main draw as a lucky loser, having defeated Naomi Broady and Kirsten Flipkens along the way.
+The following week, she played in her first career Grand Slam at the 2016 US Open, and won her first match against compatriot Madison Brengle.

 Shortly after turning 17, Day won her first career title at the 50k tournament in Macon, Georgia.
 The following week at Scottsdale, she reached the semifinals to enter the top 200 for the first time.
 With her combined performance at these two events, she won the Australian Open Wild Card Challenge to earn a spot in the main draw at the first major event of 2017.

+She officially turned professional in 2017, at the Australian Open.

-Day picked up her first tour wins of the season — and first wins of her career at a Premier Mandatory event — at the 2017 Indian Wells Open, including a victory over 2017 Australian Open semifinalist Mirjana Lučić-Baroni to reach the third round of the tournament.
+Day picked up her first WTA Tour wins of the 2017 season, and first wins of her career at a Premier Mandatory event in Indian Wells, including a victory over 2017 Australian Open semifinalist Mirjana Lučić-Baroni to reach the third round of the tournament.

-2022: WTA 1000 debut
+2022: Back to WTA 1000 level

 After almost five years of absence at the WTA 1000 level, she qualified for the main draw at the Guadalajara Open where she lost in the first round to Eugenie Bouchard.

 2023: French Open third round, top 100

 Day won three matches in the French Open qualifying to make her first main draw at Roland Garros, as well as her first Grand Slam tournament appearance since the 2017 US Open.
 She defeated wildcard Kristina Mladenovic and 20th seed Madison Keys to reach the third round of a major for the first time.
-Day lost to Anna Karolína Schmiedlová in round three.
+Day lost to Anna Karolína Schmiedlová in the third round.

 She claimed the title at the Championnats de Granby, defeating Katherine Sebov in the final and moving to world No. 94 as a result.

-2024: Career-high ranking in top 85
+2024-2026: First WTA 1000-win

-Day lost to Viktoriya Tomova in the first round of the Australian Open.
+Day lost to Viktoriya Tomova in the first round of the 2024 Australian Open.

-At the Indian Wells Open, she entered the main draw as a lucky loser replacing fourth seed and defending champion, Elena Rybakina, directly in the second round where she lost to Nadia Podoroska.
+At the 2024 Indian Wells Open, she entered the main draw as a lucky loser replacing fourth seed and defending champion, Elena Rybakina, directly in the second round where she lost to Nadia Podoroska.

-She reached a career-high ranking of No. 84, on 1 April 2024.
+She reached a career-high ranking of No. 84 on April 1, 2024.

-She lost to lucky loser Hailey Baptiste in the first round at the French Open.
+Day lost to lucky loser Hailey Baptiste in the first round at the 2024 French Open.

+In September 2025, she won her seventh professional title on her 26th birthday at the 2025 Central Coast Pro Tennis Open in Templeton, California.

+Day qualified for the 2026 Indian Wells Open and defeated Francesca Jones, before losing to second seed Iga Świątek, in the second round.

+In June 2026, Day qualified to make her main-draw debut at Wimbledon, meaning she had achieved the feat at all four major tournaments.
+She lost to 26th seed Madison Keys in the first round.